-Lesson Topic(s) Content

-No.

-01 Reading skills Using reading techniques such as skimming

-and scanning to understand comprehension

-passages

-02 Vocabulary Introducing vocabulary related to technical

-subjects

-03 Transferring Writing a paragraph to explain information in a

-information simple table, graph, flow chart or diagram
+Lesson Topic(s) Content No. 01 Reading skills Using reading techniques such as skimming and scanning to understand comprehension passages 02 Vocabulary Introducing vocabulary related to technical subjects 03 Transferring information Writing a paragraph to explain information in a simple table, graph, flow chart or diagram

-04 Grammar Using conditional sentences

-Zero conditional/First Conditional/Second

-conditional/Third conditional in academic

-contexts.

-05 Interests / conflicts Ambiguity in long and complex texts.

-of interest / hidden Identifying factual details and inferred

-agenda in texts or meanings in complex texts expressing interest

-academic content and inquiry.

-Identifying and explaining assumptions, point

-of view, personal attitudes, biases and emotions

-in complex texts (e.g. editorials in academic journals, students' essays, letters to the editor).
+04 Grammar Using conditional sentences Zero conditional/First Conditional/Second conditional/Third conditional in academic contexts.
+05 Ambiguity in long and complex texts.
+Identifying factual details and inferred meanings in complex texts expressing interest and inquiry.
+Identifying and explaining assumptions, point of view, personal attitudes, biases and emotions in complex texts (e.g. editorials in academic journals, students' essays, letters to the editor).
 06 Citation and referencing Changing a text into academic style while retaining the meaning Technique to avoid plagiarism 07 Academic essay writing Writing an academic essay using a variety of complex structures.
 Describing a complex process or phenomenon in any familiar subject.
 Describe and compare either two procedures. (e.g. Science experiments).
 Reading and critically evaluating long, complex academic texts in textbooks, magazines or professional journals.
 08 Technical writing-II Writing minutes of a meeting 09 Paraphrasing for research purposes Paraphrase without plagiarizing an original text.
 10 Interpreting data Verbal interpretation of research findings Choose a researcher in your area of interest and read their journal articles.
 11 Listening Following a 20-30-minute mini lecture and summarize the points.